 Resources to help you start creating automations

 Automations are created with our automation workflow builder.
-You can access the automation workflow builder by clicking the “Automations” tab in the top menu of your ActiveCampaign account.
+You can access the automation workflow builder by clicking “Automations” located in the leftside menu.

 We’ve also created a step-by-step walkthrough of creating a follow-up sequence.
 This might be a good way to become familiar with how the automation builder works (if you tend to “learn by doing.”)